Gino Foti - Enigmatic Voyages

 In my youth, I enjoyed reading the poems of Samuel Taylor Coleridge, especially since they had provided the inspiration to epic compositions by some of my favorite bands (and bass guitarists) such as: Rush's Xanadu (from Kubla Khan) and Iron Maiden's The Rime Of The Ancient Mariner.

 Given the subject matter, this piece includes more elements of dark ambient music.
 Classical string section was minimized, and synth vox/choir eliminated.
-Using my MIDI bass guitar, I was able to use various effects to generate sounds alluding to waves, wind, foghorns, etc., and to alter them in real-time over the keyboard bed tracks.
+Using both my standard & MIDI bass guitars, I was able to use various tones and effects to generate sounds alluding to waves, wind, foghorns, etc., and to alter them in real-time over the keyboard bed tracks.

 Altering One's Aspect To The Sun